 Q. Does the amount carry over even if I didn’t enroll in a Health Care FSA for 2021?

 Yes.
 Please see the question below about when the carryover funds will be available to you.

-No. You can contribute the full $2,650 for 2019 and still have up to $500 of unused money carry over.
-Note that the carryover will be added to your 2019 account even though Your Benefits Resources will show only your 2019 election amount.
+No. You can contribute the full $2,750 for 2021.
+Note that the carryover will be added to your 2021 account even though Your Benefits will show only your 2021 election amount.

 Q. When can I use the carryover funds?

 The carryover funds will be available to you after the 2020 run-out period ends March 31, 2021, and all the 2020 claims have been processed.